tsps40642/Time_Series_Analysis_Essential/4_ARIMA_and_SARIMA.md

 3.  after 2. if trend can’t be removed, then need other transformation
 4. Practice rule of thumb of transformation: make sure the transformation is reversible
-    1)  be careful of transformations that are NOT 1-1 func.
+    1)  be careful when transforming through func. that are NOT 1-1
     2)  taking subset like deleting, averaging which are irreversible, will lose information
     3)  repeated use of data may increase bias